medic/cht-docs/content/en/apps/features/integrations/android.md

 ![Android prompt](android-prompt.png "Android prompt screenshot")

 Users can choose "Always" to skip this prompt in future.
+The prompt may look different depending on the version of Android being used.

 ## Using an intent